autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_lane_change_module/README.md

 group "Filter Other Lanes' objects"  #Lavender {

-:Iterate through each object in other lane objects list;
-while (has not finished iterating through object list) is (TRUE) :check object's velocity;
-  if(velocity is within threshold?) then (TRUE)
+while (has not finished iterating through other lanes' object list) is (TRUE) if(velocity is within threshold?) then (TRUE)
-  :check whether object is ahead of ego;
     if(object is ahead of ego?) then (TRUE)
       :keep current object;
     else (FALSE)